jasperproject/jasper-client/README.md

 2. Look for section **The Function keys and keypad**
 3. Select **Xterm R6**
 4. Press button **Apply**

+If you `aplay` and `arecord` successfully, that means the speaker and microphone are working properly.
+We can move on to add more capabilities.

 ## Install Pico, the Text-to-Speech engine